Illinois Sports Betting

 Illinois Fighting Illini Men's Basketball

-Illinois has risen to prominence as a basketball school in the Big Ten in recent years, and the Illini are expected to be one of the top teams in the nation for the 2020-21 season with the return of Ayo Dosunmu and Kofi Cockburn.
+Illinois has risen to prominence as a basketball school in the Big Ten in recent years, and the Illini were one of the top teams in the nation during the 2020-21 season with Ayo Dosunmu and Kofi Cockburn leading the way.
 Illinois plays its home games at the State Farm Center in Champaign.
 The Illini have 17 Big Ten regular-season championships and five Final Four appearances, with 2005 being the most recent in both cases.

 The Illini are coached by Brad Underwood.
 The team has a long history of basketball success, with national championships in 1915 and 1943 and alumni including NBA great Deron Williams and Hall of Famer Andy Philip.
 The Fighting Illini rank in the top 20 all-time in both wins and win percentage among all NCAA Division I men's basketball programs.